Read chapters

 His mother's voice brought him out of his reverie.

 "It is lovely to see you both together.
 It reminds me of when your father and I first brought you to London."
-Lady Agatha's voice was filled with warmth, her eyes growing wistful as she looked at her children.
+Lady Aylesbury's voice was filled with warmth, her eyes growing wistful as she looked at her children.

 Martha's smile faltered slightly.
 "I miss Father.
 It is strange being here without him."

-Nevill reached out to squeeze Martha's hand, his voice gentle.
+Lord Nevill reached out to squeeze Martha's hand, his voice gentle.
 "We all miss him, Maddie.
 But he is with us in spirit, and we honour his memory by continuing to live and enjoy our lives.
 We have each other, which is something to be grateful for."

 "Well said, Son."
 She nodded with teary eyes.